vuo/vuo/node/vuo.tree/descriptions/vuo.tree.find.xpath.md

    - `/bookstore/book/@sku` — Two trees, one with name `book` and attribute `sku="P456"` and one with name `book` and attribute `sku="N123"`.
 Neither tree has content or children.
    - `/bookstore/book/@*` — Two trees, one with name `book` and attributes `isbn="0140448063" sku="P456"` and one with name `book` and attributes `isbn="0765627345" sku="N123"`.
 Neither tree has content or children.

 If there's an error in the XPath expression, this node outputs an empty list.
-Check Console.app for details about the error.
+Check Vuo's Console window (Tools > Show Console) for details about the error.